metrorailings/OwlBlog/content/posts/super-bowl-lv-analysis.md

 Dennis Allen loves his obvious zone blitzes.
 There's a reason why I have a hard time considering him to be a good defensive coach.

+Tom Brady finally made hay at the end of the second quarter, in part thanks to a two-minute offense in which Tom found Leonard Fournette on multiple occasions on flat routes.

 **TB Pass Rush**
 Hits: 4
 Hurries: 5